wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

           |wolfcrypt
    |exampleTLS
 ```
+The folder hierarchy is the same as the wolfSSL folders with an exception of the exampleTLS folder.

-In your project, select the exampleTLS folder, add or link all of the header and source files in `IDE/ECLIPSE/MICRIUM/` folder into the exampleTLS folder.
+3. Right click on the exampleTLS folder, add or link all of the header and source files in `IDE/ECLIPSE/MICRIUM/` folder into the exampleTLS folder.

-For each of the other folders, add or link all the source code in the corresponding folder.
+4. Right click on each folders, add or link all the source code in the corresponding folder in wolfSSL.

-Remove non-C platform dependent files from your build.
+5. Remove non-C platform dependent files from your build.
 At the moment, only aes_asm.asm and aes_asm.s must be removed from your wolfssl/wolfcrypt/src folder.

-In your C/C++ compiler preprocessor settings, add the wolfSSL directory and sub dir to your include paths.
+6. In your C/C++ compiler preprocessor settings, add the wolfSSL directories to your include paths.
 Here's an example of the paths that must be added.
 ```
-$PROJ_DIR$\...\..
-$PROJ_DIR$\...\src
+$PROJ_DIR$\...
 $PROJ_DIR$\...\wolfcrypt
 $PROJ_DIR$\...\wolfssl
-$PROJ_DIR$\...\wolfssl\wolfcrypt
 $PROJ_DIR$\...\IDE\ECLIPSE\MICRIUM
 ```
-In your C/C++ compiler preprocessor settings, define the WOLFSSL_USER_SETTINGS symbol to enable the addition of user_settings.h file in your projects.
+7. In your C/C++ compiler preprocessor settings, define the WOLFSSL_USER_SETTINGS symbol to add user_settings.h file in your project.

-Add a call to `wolfsslRunTests()` from your startup task.
+8. Add a call to `wolfsslRunTests()` from your startup task.
 Here's an example:
 ```
 static  void  App_TaskStart (void *p_arg)
 {